 Payne, Judith "History of Christian College 'Old Main' Building, 1851-1967," 1967, (C2527)

-An architectural history of the original building of Christian Female College (later Christian College, then Columbia College, Columbia, MO.
+The collection contains an architectural history of the original building of Christian Female College (later Christian College, then Columbia College), Columbia, MO.

 Constitution minutes, membership and miscellaneous papers of a group formed after the charter-city council form of city government was begun.